adrewtran117/Sign4HumanityProgram/README.md

 Thank You to Rishab for showing us how to create a UI using PySimpleGui, also something we have never tried: https://www.youtube.com/watch?v=Z2AKGjc8bqk&t=1022s

-TO RUN THE FLASK TRY THESE STEPS
+# TO RUN THE FLASK TRY THESE STEPS
 To access the Flask Website
-# 1) python3 -m venv env (Set Virtual Environment)
+1) python3 -m venv env (Set Virtual Environment)
-# 2) check intrepreter (Choose one that says ‘env’)
+2) check intrepreter (Choose one that says ‘env’)
-# 3) new terminal (Open a new terminal using the new env)
+3) new terminal (Open a new terminal using the new env)
-# 4) python -m pip install --upgrade pip (check for updated pip)
+4) python -m pip install --upgrade pip (check for updated pip)
-#5) python -m pip install flask (check for flask installation)
+5) python -m pip install flask (check for flask installation)

-#DIFFICULTIES WE ENCOUNTERED
+# DIFFICULTIES WE ENCOUNTERED
 At first, other IDE's such as VSCode or PyCharm did not work well for us.
 Therefore we all tried out Jupyter for the first time.

 Then, we had trouble importing a lot of the dependencies, especially TensorFlow.
 Specific Tensorflow verions seem to only work with specific Python versions so we had to look into that a lot.
 Along the way, we at one point needed Anaconda to help get things working.